-5.7.
+4.7.
 Standby Pay

-An employee who is assigned to be on standby will receive fifty-five dollars (\$55.00) per standby shift.
+Employees assigned to be on standby receive fifty-five dollars (\$55.00) per standby shift.
 While on standby, employees will remain within fifteen (15) minutes of their residence or at a location approved by their Department Head or designee and be able to respond to duty within fifteen (15) minutes of being called to work.

-5.8.
-Callback Pay
+4.8.
+Callback Pay for Non-Exempt Employees

-An employee who is called back and physically returns to work will receive either a minimum of three (3) hours at the overtime rate, or if the hours are contiguous to their normal work shift, the actual hours worked at the applicable rate of pay.

-Employees who are able to perform work remotely will be paid for a minimum of thirty (30) minutes at the overtime rate per incident or actual time worked, whichever is greater.
+Employees called back to work and who physically return to work receive either a minimum of three (3) hours at their overtime rate, or if the hours are contiguous to their normal work shift, the actual hours worked at the applicable rate of pay.
+Employees who are able to perform work remotely will be paid for a minimum of thirty (30) minutes at their overtime rate per incident or actual time worked, whichever is greater.